Vine Logo

 Vine Camera Logo 2017-present

-In 2017, the program was suspended, and the program itself was restarted in a new format.
+In 2017, the program was suspended and restarted in a new format.
 Naturally, this required a redesign.
 The owners left the usual application interface but reduced its functionality, which affected the logo’s appearance.
 The capital letter “V” in the original spelling remained from the previous sign.
 Its background is a mint-colored circle.
-Below is the full name of the renamed service – “Vine Camera.”
+Below is the full name of the renamed service, “Vine Camera.”
 All elements are located inside a black extruded rectangle.

 Font and Colors